nitzanlab/AnnoTransfer/README.md

 ## Tips
 - The task of iteratively searching through all compositions is an expensive one that takes long.
 It's therefore recommended to run the tasks via the optimized .sh scripts available, which create sbatch jobs rather than .ipynb notebooks.
-- The provided datasets were preprocessed according to the authours discertion.
+- The provided datasets were preprocessed according to the authour's discretion.
 Make sure to check that they match your excpectations.
 See `Datasets/<dataset name>.py`.

 ## Getting Started
 ### 1.Clone the library.